obrassard/bash_calculator/README.md

 #### Exponent
 Use the [ ex ] parameter.
-Modulo only works with two numbers; w/o decimal
+Exponent only works with two numbers; w/o decimal
 ```shell
 calcul ex 3 2
 ```